cogdog/truwriter/README.md

 ![](images/re-edit-link.jpg "Admin Re-edit Link")

-## How to Install
+## How to Install TRU Writer
-Using this theme requires a self-hosted--or institutionally hosted (lucky you)--Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
+Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
 You cannot use this theme on the free "wordpress.com" site.
 Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you need to set up your own hosting space.

 You will need to be able to install themes and plugins.
-The TRU Writer is  based on [the free Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe), which is also included in this repo (but you should update it once you install the theme).
-If you have found your way to GitHub, you'll probably know that you cannot install the downloaded .zip file from here into your themes folder in Wordpress.
-Instead, download the repository as a .zip file and then unpack the .zip file "truwriter-master" on your computer (you can find it in the folder where all your downloads go).
-Once you have done that, open the folder named "truwriter-master" and look for the folder "wp-content" --> "themes."
-Inside the "themes" folder you will find two ore folders: "radcliffe" and "tru-writer."
-Now, remembering where those folders are, go and upload them to the "wp-content" --> "themes" folder on your self-hosted server (wherever you installed Wordpress).
-Or, if you are so inclined, you can make the "tru-writer" folder into a .zip file and upload it in the Wordpress dashboard under "add themes" (and add "radcliffe" while you're at it; let's play nice).
+The TRU Writer is  based on [the free Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe), which is also included in this repo.

+Upload the **tru-writer** and the **radcliffee** directories (from wp-content/ in this distro) to your site's wp-content/themes directory.

+Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
+A zip of both themes is included with this repo, or you can download directly [installable-ds106banker.zip](https://github.com/cogdog/truwriter/blob/master/installable-tru-writer.zip) and  [installable-wp-bootstrap.zip](https://github.com/cogdog/truwriter/blob/master/radcliffee.zip)

 To get the TRU Writer working all you need to do is activate the "TRU Writer" theme when it appears in your Wordpress dashboard under "appearance" --> "themes."
 It should appear there as soon as you upload it or add it via .zip file.
 You don't need to activate "radcliffe," but it's nice to have if you ever want to use that theme for something else later on.
 Once you activate the theme in the "appearance" menu, you are pretty much ready to go.
 But you'll still need to get things in order by entering some info.

-## Recommended Plugins
+## Recommended Plugins for TRU Writer

 While your doing all that uploading, you should know that this theme uses the [Estimated Post Reading Time plugin](http://wordpress.org/extend/plugins/estimated-post-reading-time/) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read.
 These are the setting you should use for this plugin: